idimitriadis0/TranslateOnLinux/docs/index.md

 For converting editable PDFs to Docx, most PDF conversion utilities require using a Windows VM.

+[Able2extract Professional](https://www.investintech.com/prod_a2e.htm) is a closed source paid software that offers a Linux desktop version.
+It lets you convert, create and edit PDF documents.
+Conversion works for PDF to Word, Excdel, PowerPoint, AutoCAD, Images, Publisher and LibreOffice documents (ODT, ODS and ODP).
+It sports an OCR feature as well, including extracting scanned PDF tables into Excel.

 [Foxit PDF to word online converter](https://www.foxitsoftware.com/pdf-to-word-converter/) produces excellent results.
 [CloudConvert](https://cloudconvert.com/) online converter does a very nice job as well, with the added bonus that it also handles a host of different file conversion types and offers an API (you can create a script).